TextureGroup/Texture/docs/_docs/installation.md

 <br>
 in Terminal.
 This will fetch dependencies into a `Carthage/Checkouts` folder, then build each one.

 Look for terminal output confirming `AsyncDisplayKit`, `PINRemoteImage (3.0.0-beta.2)` and `PINCache` are all fetched and built.
-The ASDK framework Cartfile should handle the dependencies correctly.
+The Texture framework Cartfile should handle the dependencies correctly.

 In Xcode, on your application targets’ **“General”** settings tab, in the **“Linked Frameworks and Libraries”** section, drag and drop each framework you want to use from the `Carthage/Build` folder on disk.